-We have submitted claims to clients for work we performed beyond the initial scope of some of our contracts.
-If these clients do not approve these claims, our results of operations could be adversely impacted.
+We have submitted claims and change orders to clients for work we performed beyond the initial scope of some of our contracts.
+If these clients do not approve these claims and change orders, our results of operations could be adversely impacted.

-We typically have pending claims submitted under some of our contracts for payment of work performed beyond the initial contractual requirements for which we have already recorded revenue.
-Some of these relate to change orders from the original scope of the contract.
+We typically have pending claims and change orders submitted under some of our contracts for payment of work performed beyond the initial contractual requirements for which we have already recorded revenue.
 Our client may dispute these change orders and claims, and we cannot guarantee that such claims will be approved in whole, in part, or at all.
 Often, these claims and disputes can be the subject of lengthy arbitration or litigation proceedings, and it is difficult to accurately predict when these claims and disputes will be fully resolved.
 We may also renegotiate contracts to address these additional costs.
 When these types of events occur, we have used working capital in projects to cover cost overruns.
 If our claims are not approved or resolved, our revenue may be reduced in future periods.